Quality Comparison: AppIntel AI or from AER

 Quality comes at a price.
 How often do you send something by courier rather than by snail mail?
 Yet the cost of the faster courier delivery is at least twenty times the speed of regular post.

-AppIntel delivers applications very quickly
+AppIntel AI delivers documents very quickly

-Six ways AppIntel excels in quality
+Six ways AppIntel AI excels in quality

 1. Speed of delivery,